chrisruis/MutTui/docs/Getting_started/output.md

 # MutTui output files

-### mutational_spectrum_label_X.csv
+#### mutational_spectrum_label_X.csv

-The inferred mutational spectrum along branches labelled with label X. There will be one of these files for each branch label with the "X" part of the file name replaced with the label.
-Note that if your tree does not contain multiple labels (i.e. you ran MutTui without -lt and -l), you will have one output mutational spectrum called mutational_spectrum_label_A.csv.
+The inferred SBS spectrum from branches with label X. If your tree wasn't labelled, there will be one output file with label A. If your tree was labelled, there will be one output file per label

-In this file, column 1 contains each contextual mutation (96 mutations with DNA, 192 with RNA).
-The format of these contextual mutations is:
-* upstream base [ancestral base > mutated base] downstream base So the mutation is from "ancestral base" to "mutated base".
-The "upstream base" and "downstream base" give the context of the mutation.
+Column 1 contains each contextual mutation (named with **upstream base [ancestral base > mutated base] downstream base** so A[C>T]G is the number of C>T mutations with A upstream and G downstream)

-Column 2 contains the number of the contextual mutation inferred to have occured within the evolutionary history of the dataset.
+Column 2 contains the count of the contextual mutation

-### mutational_spectrum_label_X.pdf
+#### mutational_spectrum_label_X.pdf

+Plot of the SBS spectrum in mutational_spectrum_label_X.csv

+#### DBS_label_X.csv

+The inferred DBS spectrum from branches with label X. If your tree wasn't labelled, there will be one output file with label A. If your tree was labelled, there will be one output file per label

+Column 1 contains each double substitution (named with **ancestral_doublet > mutated_doublet** so AC>CG is the number of mutations from an AC doublet to a CG doublet)

+Column 2 contains the count of the double substitution

+#### DBS_label_X.pdf

+Plot of the DBS spectrum in DBS_label_X.csv

+#### mutation_types_label_A.csv

+The inferred spectrum of mutation counts without their context.
+If your tree wasn't labelled, there will be one output file with label A. If your tree was labelled, there will be one output file per label

+Column 1 contains the mutation type (named with ancestral base followed by mutated base so CA is the number of C>A mutations)

+Column 2 contains the count of the mutation type

+#### mutation_types_label_A.pdf

-Plot of the mutational spectrum in mutational_spectrum_label_X.csv.
-Each of the output spectra will have a plot.
+Plot of the mutation type spectrum in mutation_types_label_A.csv

-### all_included_mutations.csv
+#### all_included_mutations.csv

-All of the mutations that were included in any of the output mutational spectra are included in this file.
+All of the mutations in any of the output SBS spectra.
 The columns are:
-* Mutation_in_alignment - the mutation and its position in the alignment as ancestral base followed by alignment position followed by mutated base
+* Mutation_in_alignment - the mutation and its position in the alignment
-* Mutation_in_genome - the mutation and its position in the genome as ancestral base followed by genome position followed by mutated base
+* Mutation_in_genome - the mutation and its position in the genome
 * Substitution - the contextual mutation, written as "upstream base [ancestral base > mutated base] downstream base"
-* Branch - the branch the mutation occurred along.
-You can identify the branch in the tree by loading annotated_tree.nexus into a tree viewing programme (e.g. FigTree)
+* Branch - the branch on which the mutation occurred.
+You can identify the branch in the tree by loading annotated_tree.nexus into FigTree

+#### all_included_double_substitutions.csv

+All of the mutations in any of the output DBS spectra.
+The columns are:
+* Mutation_in_alignment - the mutation and its position in the alignment
+* Mutation_in_genome - the mutation and its position in the genome
+* Substitution - the double substitution, written as "ancestral doublet > mutated doublet"
-* Label - the label of the branch along which the mutation occurred
+* Branch - the branch on which the mutation occurred.
+You can identify the branch in the tree by loading annotated_tree.nexus into FigTree
+* Original_mutation - specifies whether the original mutation was on the forward or reverse strand

-### mutations_not_included.csv
+#### mutations_not_included.csv

-Inferred mutations that were not included in the output spectra.
-Mutations are not included if they are at the first or last positions in the genome (as there is no context on one side of these positions) or if three or more adjacent genome positions change along the same branch, as we cannot infer whether these mutations occurred independently, as double substitutions or as triple or greater substitutions.
+Mutations inferred by treetime that were not included in an output SBS or DBS spectrum and the reason they were excluded

+#### gaps_to_N_alignment.fasta

+The input alignment with gaps converted to Ns.
+This is used because gaps are treated as characters and included in reconstructions by treetime while Ns are treated as missing data

+# treetime output files

+These files are included in the MutTui output directory but are produced by treetime during ancestral reconstruction

+#### branch_mutations.txt

+Contains the mutations inferred by treetime through ancestral reconstruction

-### ancestral_sequences.fasta
+#### ancestral_sequences.fasta

-An alignment from treetime containing each of the sequences provided to MutTui with -a and the inferred nucleotide at each internal node at each alignment position.
-The names of the ancestral sequences can be reconciled with the tree by comparing with annotated_tree.nexus.
+Alignment from treetime containing observed and inferred ancestral sequences

-### annotated_tree.nexus
+#### annotated_tree.nexus

-Tree from treetime.
-This will be the same as the tree that was provided to MutTui with -t but each node in the tree is named with its node label and each branch in the tree is labelled with the mutations that occurred along the branch.
-You can view this tree with FigTree and view the mutations along each branch by switching on branch labels and labelling by mutations.
-This will be useful if you want to check when particular mutations occurred.
-MutTui uses this tree to identify mutations.
+Tree from treetime containing internal node labels and inferred mutations on each branch

-### sequence_evolution_model.txt
+#### sequence_evolution_model.txt

 Inferred model parameters from treetime ancestral reconstruction.